jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/Modules/Week2/2-6_Working_with_files2.md

 To prepare for the exercise, please do the following …

 1. Make a directory called `workingWithFiles`
-2. Using nano, copy and paste the following content into a file called `chr_sizes.txt`
+2. Using `nano`, copy and paste the following content into a file called `chr_sizes.txt`

 ```
 # a list of the yeast chromosomes and their lengths